mmbman/Katagiri/1983-12-28-Blue-Cliff-Record-Case-49-Talk-2.md

 You know pretty well *defamation*. *Eulogy*: if people say something wonderful to you, very naturally you smile.

 My teacher Yokoi Roshi always scolded me.
-Immediately I smiled after he said something wonderful to me; and then I smiled back, and immediately he said, "How stupid you are."
+Immediately I smiled after he said something wonderful to me; and then [...] immediately he said, "How stupid you are."
 I didn't understand why he said so.
-But that's pretty good for us... for me, anyway, not for you.
-For me it's very nice.
+But that's pretty good for us.
+For me, anyway, not for you; for me it [was] very nice.
 But at that time, I didn't understand.

 So, eulogy and praise, very naturally after doing something, there are lots of pros, and praise, lots of nice criticism.
 And ridicule, and also sorrow and joy.
 Those eight winds – always get you into trouble.